Multivariate Alexander quandles, IV. The medial quandle of a link: Longitudes

 While proving the claim we showed that on the right-hand side of (\ref{lastprop3}), all of the contributions from underpassing arcs cancel each other.
 This leaves only the contributions from overpassing arcs.
-For each $c \in C(D)$, we use $a_o(c)$ to denote the overpassing arc at $c$.
-Recalling the formula
+That is, if we recall the indexing convention for $a_{ij},b_{ij},c_{ij}$ mentioned after Proposition \ref{altw}, then